 6) Collect the sliding mats.

-d) On slides over 25' to the platform, a minimum of two attendants must be used.
+d) On slides in excess of 25 feet to the platform, a minimum of two attendants must be used.

 1) The attendants at the top of the slide shall:

 A) Regulate the spacing of sliders so that there are no collisions at the bottom of the slide; and